maxxsyntax/proxbox/README.md

 # proxbox
-## Data collection from  Probe Requests
+## Passive data collection and analysis of IEEE 802.11 and 802.15
 Probe Requets correlation with RSSI, proximity, geolocation, and burst level characteristics.
 See [Analysis of Wi-Fi Probe Request Bursts for Device Counting](https://scholarworks.calstate.edu/downloads/8w32rd03r)

 A project, for fun, written in shell scripts and jq to query the bettercap api.
+Some code was generated with AI bots.